Below are 9 questions to ask a PEO that every executive should ask.

-Partnering with a Professional Employer Organization or PEO for HR solutions will save you hours of human resource administration.
+Partnering with a Professional Employer Organization (PEO) for HR solutions will save you hours of human resource administration.
 It can also translate to better benefits and a Fortune 500-style HR infrastructure for your employees.
 Because you are sharing resources with other small and mid-sized companies, a PEO can be an affordable solution.
 Finding the perfect PEO may seem like a daunting task.
 It is an extremely important relationship as the right PEO will feel like an extension of your staff.
 Below are 9 questions to ask a PEO that every executive should ask when interviewing.

 Your PEO should provide a main point of contact to discuss service issues or HR questions.
 Sometimes, you may be assigned a full team of professionals who specialize in various areas of HR.
 Meet the contact or the team during the vetting process.
 Just like any on-site employee of yours, you will be working closely with these people.
 You will trust them with one of your largest company assets – your people!
 Get a feel for their professionalism, knowledge, and ability to handle your common employee issues and questions.